abdelfattah-atef94/Nextjs-with-mongoDB/README.md

 ## Commands to run the app

-- Download repo by run in your command line -> `git clone git@github.com:abdelfattah-atef94 Nextjs-with-nodejs.git`
+- Download repo by run in your command line: `git clone git@github.com:abdelfattah-atef94 Nextjs-with-mongoDB.git`
-- cd `Nextjs-with-nodejs`
+- cd `Nextjs-with-mongoDB`
 - run `npm install` to install all dependencies.
 - run `npm run dev` to run server and the app as well.